julo15/android-proxy-notifier/README.md

 1. Download the [apk](https://github.com/julo15/android-proxy-notifier/blob/master/release/proxy-notifier-latest.apk?raw=true).
 2. Open the apk on your Android device to install.
-3. Open the `ProxyNotifier` app to start the notification.
+3. Open the `Proxy Notifier` app to start the notification.

 ## That's pretty much it